heiher/natmap/README.md

 [![status](https://github.com/heiher/natmap/actions/workflows/build.yaml/badge.svg?branch=master&event=push)](https://github.com/heiher/natmap)
 [![chat](https://github.com/heiher/natmap/raw/master/.github/badges/telegram.svg)](https://t.me/hellonatter)

-This project is used to establish a TCP/UDP port mapping from ISP NAT public address to local private address.
+This project is used to establish a TCP/UDP port mapping from an ISP NAT public address to local private address.
 If all layers of NAT are full cones (NAT-1), any host can access internal services through the mapped public address.
 In bind mode, all traffic does not go through this program.